Church Educational System Honor Code: Current policies

 In 2007, BYU changed the honor code to read that stating one's sexual orientation was not an honor code issue while removing the phrase that "any behaviors that indicate homosexual conduct, including those not sexual in nature, are inappropriate and violate the Honor Code."
 The change also clarified the policy on advocacy of LGBTQ rights or romantic relationships.
 Several students, including gay and lesbian students, thought that the previous wording was confusing and unclear.
 While both homosexuals and heterosexuals must abide by the church's law of chastity (i.e. no sexual relations outside of marriage, and no pornography), the Honor Code additionally prohibits all forms of physical intimacy that give expression to homosexual feelings (i.e. dating, kissing).
 There is no similar restriction against expressing heterosexual feelings.
 The first explicit mention of homosexuality in the language of the school's code of conduct available to students was not noted until the Fall of 2009.
 Both this version and the 2010 versions contained a clause banning homosexual advocacy defined as "seeking to influence others to engage in homosexual behavior or promoting homosexual relations as being morally acceptable."
 In early 2011, BYU quietly removed the clause prohibiting advocacy.

 In February 2020, the administration removed two paragraphs from the honor code prohibiting homosexual behavior, including "all forms of physical intimacy that give expression to homosexual feelings".
 Together with this change they updated a bullet from "Live a chaste and virtuous life" and replaced it with "Live a chaste and virtuous life, including abstaining from any sexual relations outside a marriage between a man and a woman."

+In 2023, it was again updated with additional clarity for same-sex behavior "Live a chaste and virtuous life, including abstaining from sexual relations outside marriage between a man and a woman.
+Living a chaste and virtuous life also includes abstaining from same-sex romantic behavior."